LexEadem/RuthlessHeavens/System/Core/Essence Regeneration.md

 | A | 14|
 | S | 20 |

-By expending a [[Shard]] of a higher grade, you temporarily increase the grade of a 40ft circle that grade for 24 hours.
+By expending a [[Shards and Cores|Shard]] of a higher grade, you temporarily increase the grade of a 40ft circle that grade for 24 hours.

+#essence